ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/setsy/readme.md

 # setsy

-This adds the cartesian operation to the inherited set class.
+This adds the cartesian operation and a powerset operation to the inherited set class.
-It will also add the power set as a method to the inherited set class.

 It attempts to preserve the order of the input iterable when outputting with the _str_ method.

 It's too setsy for your party.